 As we prepare for what is anticipated to be a challenging round of collective bargaining, member participation in these engagement events is critical.
 Member feedback now and throughout the process will be key to successful outcomes.

-Collective bargaining is the process by which teachers and their employers address issues related to salaries, benefits and working conditions to contribute to quality education in Saskatchewan.
+Collective bargaining is the process by which teachers and their employers address issues related to salaries, benefits and working conditions to contribute to quality public education in Saskatchewan.
 This process is set out in sections 234 to 269 of The Education Act, 1995.
 The Act also provides a process to be followed if there is an impasse in negotiations, including arbitration.